eev25/swiftratio/README.md

 # swiftratio

-Visualize the Swift vs Objective-C file distribution in a hybrid iOS codebase as an interactive treemap.
+Easily visualize the Swift vs Objective-C file distribution in a hybrid iOS codebase as an interactive treemap.

 ## Examples